blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook.md

 #### Healer's Kit
 If the target's got less than half their max HP, you can expend the kit over 1 minute to heal D6 HP.
-\page

 #### Backpack
-Can carry 8 small items, or 16 tiny items, even if they aren't identical.
+Can carry up to 4 small items, 16 tiny items, or some combination, even if they aren't identical.

 #### Light Sources
 |        Item      |  Cost |  Size   | Light | Duration |